 ABOUT THE AUTHOR

 Cassandra is a US-female travel addict that loves traveling the world and freelance writer at ArzoTravels.
-She has made traveling her priority and so she has traveled for the last few years.
-Check out her site where she sells her travel photography.
-She has also become a regular contributor for this website – Arzo Travels.
+She has made traveling her priority, and so she has traveled for the last few years.
+She has also become a regular contributor to this website – Arzo Travels.